mangila/spring-crud/README.md

 **NOTE: This project is just for demonstration purposes.
 With a POC value**

-### App
+### Api

-Spring RESTful service with CRUD operations for the Employee domain.
+Spring RESTful API with CRUD operations for the Employee domain.
 (The famous Employee CRUD, great for demonstration purposes)

 - Spring Web